-Because cyber security and data protection are indispensable parts of any company’s infrastructure, it is crucial that you enact a vulnerability assessment methodology that thoroughly takes all facts of network safety and risk mitigation into account.
+Because cyber security and data protection are indispensable parts of any company’s infrastructure, it is crucial to enact a vulnerability assessment methodology that thoroughly considers all network safety facts and risk mitigation.

 Vulnerability Assessment Methodology Types

-There are three different types of methodologies that your network security specialists can employ when conducting an assessment.
+Your network security specialists can employ three different types of methodologies when conducting an assessment.
 They include the following:

 - White box vulnerability testing.
-The opposite side of the coin, white box testing involves your team being given all of the privileges that authorized users have in order to conduct a thorough analysis of the entire network, including file servers and databases.
-Their job is to scan the entire internal environment for vulnerabilities and to use tools to assess the security of the stored information and machine configuration.
+On the opposite side of the coin, white box testing involves your team being given all of the privileges that authorized users have to conduct a thorough analysis of the entire network, including file servers and databases.
+Their job is to scan the whole internal environment for vulnerabilities and use tools to assess the security of the stored information and machine configuration.

-- Gray box vulnerability assessments incorporate some of both white and black box methods.
-This type of analysis is done if security team experts receive certain intelligence about a network such as user login details but do not have full access to the entire environment.
+- Gray box vulnerability assessments incorporate some of both white and black-box methods.
+This type of analysis is done if security team experts receive specific intelligence about a network, such as a user login details but do not have full access to the entire environment.

-Which network vulnerability tests and methodologies you choose to conduct depends on your business’s objectives, financial resources and level of threat risk.
+Which network vulnerability tests and methodologies you choose depends on your business’s objectives, financial resources, and level of threat risk.

 Network Vulnerability Assessment Tools

-Just how does a security services team go about assessing a business’s susceptibility to data breach or other cyber threats?
-There are two kinds of automated scanning tools that help in the identification of threats and their prioritization according to severity.
+How does a security services team go about assessing a business’s susceptibility to a data breach or other cyber threats?
+There are two kinds of automated scanning tools that help identify threats and their prioritization according to severity.

-Open source tools do not require it.
-Whereas you might spend thousands of dollars in licensing fees for commercial tools.
+Open source tools do not require licensing.
+In comparison, you might spend thousands of dollars in licensing fees for commercial tools.